-APPLICATION: The Access Profile set which functionalities will be active for a group of Involves Stage users to access on the Web or App platform.
-It’s possible to define different access for each employee profile available in your company.
+APPLICATION: The Access Profile feature lets you set which functionalities will be active for a group of Involves Stage users on either the Web or App platform.
+It’s possible to define a different access profile for each employee in your company.

-When setting an access profile, it’s possible to define which features will be active for a group of users to access the system whether via Web or App.
-You can add a new profile through three options:
+When setting an access profile, you can define which features will be active for a group of users to access on the system be it Web or App.
+You have three options to get started:

-- New: You add an Access Profile from scratch.
+- New: Add an Access Profile from scratch.

-- Default Model: You add a new Access Profile using a preset model as a base.
-The available profiles set as models are Field Team, Supervisor and Project Leader.
+- Default Model: Add a new template-based Access Profile.
+Available templates include Field Team, Supervisor and Project Leader.

-- Existing Group: You add a new Access Profile using any other existing profile as a model.
+- Existing Group: Add a new Access Profile using any other existing profile as a model.
 This is a useful option whenever you add a new employee with a similar access profile.

-If you want to add a new profile from scratch, you can selecting Menu > Employees > Access Profiles:
+If you want to add a new profile from scratch, just select Menu > Employees > Access Profiles:

-- Click on New, on the page’s bottom right corner.
+- Click on New, on the right bottom corner of the page.

 - On the Create Access Profile pop-up, select the New field;